James-Wirth/hot-jupiter/README.md

 )
 ```

-To run a simulation, use the provided driver script in `main.py`.
+For guidance on running a simulation, see the provided driver script in `main.py`.
 You can customize the run directly:

 ```python
 from hjmodel import HJModel